 There will be challenges.
 It’s one of the fundamentals of all the startup craziness.
 So you might as well prepare to face them.
 Whenever they come, whatever they are.

-How will you act, when something’s difficult?
-Are you ready to pivot your idea when you need to?
+How will you act when something’s difficult?
+Are you ready to pivot your startup when you need to?
 How will you go about that?
 Have a chat with yourself (or your team) even before it happens.
 Having thought about it in advance will help you handle the challenges ahead.

 Know the unknowns

 A risk is a risk because it has unknown factors that are hard or impossible for you to predict.
 But some of the unknowns can probably be brought to life.
 That will help you minimize the risk and then calculate if you think it’s worth taking.